LG Twins: History

 The club was established in 1982 as MBC Chungyong, owned by the Munhwa Broadcasting Corporation.
 In the first part of the 1982 season, the team played at Dongdaemun Baseball Stadium; in the second part of the season, they moved to their current home, Jamsil Baseball Stadium.

 The Chungyong were initially led by player-manager Baek In-chun, who had spent 19 seasons in Japan's Nippon Professional Baseball.
 Aged 38, Baek led the league in hitting in 1982, with a record-setting .412 batting average.
 As manager, Baek brought the Japanese "small ball" technique to his team, focusing on sacrifice bunts, stolen bases, and sacrifice flies.
 Although the team finished above .500 in 1982, Baek was dismissed by the team after the season.

 In 1989, the franchise was acquired by the LG Corporation, which renamed the team the LG Twins.
 The following year, the Twins won their first Korean Series title with Baek In-chun as their manager.
 In 1994, they won their second championship.
 The Korean Series MVP was Kim Yong-soo in both Series, and his jersey number 41 was later retired.
-However, after their last Korean Series appearance in 2002, the team has gone through the dark ages, not making the postseason for eleven years until 2013, when they earned the second seed in the regular season and qualified for the playoff series, where they were eliminated by the Doosan Bears.
+However, after their Korean Series appearance in 2002, the team experienced an unsuccessful streak and did not make the postseason for eleven years.
+They earned the second seed in the regular season in 2013, qualifying and competing in the playoffs until ultimately being eliminated by the Doosan Bears.
 Between 2014 and 2022, the Twins made six postseason appearances, but failed to return to the Korean Series.
-As of 2022, their 28-year championship drought is the second longest in the league.
+In 2023, they reached their first Korean Series since 2002 by virtue of winning the regular season title.
+In the finals, the Twins, led by captain and Korean Series MVP Oh Ji-hwan, defeated the KT Wiz 4–1 in five games, ending the club's 29-year championship drought.